Nobel winners urge Obama to press Xi for fellow laureate's release

 The dissident, Gao Zhisheng, said in the letter to his wife Geng He (Twitter: @genghe1) that they should not take part in such meetings at a time when the "Communist thieves and U.S. politicians are rubbing shoulders and fawning over each other."

-China's Foreign Ministry said on Thursday it maintained human rights and abided by its own laws and called for respect for that.

-"China upholds human rights but also upholds rule of law," ministry spokesman Hong Lei said.
-"We hope the relevant country will respect China's rule of law and judicial sovereignty."

-(Reporting by David Brunnstrom; addtional reportng by Michael Martina and Megha Rajagopalan in BEIJING; Editing by Ken Wills, Eric Walsh and Richard Chang)
+(Reporting by David Brunnstrom; addtional reportng by Michael Martina; Editing by Ken Wills, Eric Walsh and Richard Chang)